mininet/mininet.github.com/source/download/index.markdown

 ---
 layout: page
-title: "Download and Get Started with Mininet"
+title: "Get Started with Mininet"
 date: 2012-09-10 18:57
-comments: true
+comments: false
-sharing: true
+sharing: false
 footer: true
 ---
 The easiest way to get started is to **download a pre-packaged Mininet/Ubuntu VM**.
 This VM includes Mininet itself, all OpenFlow binaries and tools pre-installed, and tweaks to the kernel configuration to support larger Mininet networks.